Ready to register a Non-Governmental Organization?. In this article, I will show you how to register an NGO in Kenya.

-- A submission of 2 passport size (2*2) coloured, taken on a white background for the 3 top officials and 2 other board members.
+- A submission of 2 passport size (2*2) coloured, taken on a white background for the 3 top officials and two other board members.

-- The passports should contain the names of the persons and their organizations at the back.
+- The passports should contain the names of the persons and their organisations at the back.

 Other Documents required include:

 - Copy of name reservation form duly paid

 - Copies of ID/Passport and KRA PIN Certificates for the five proposed officials and Board members